Okinawa, Japan’s Subtropical Beach Surprise

 Balmy, sunny skies, clear blue seas teeming with fascinating marine life and white sandy beaches.
 This is Japan’s southernmost group of islands that unveils a very different side to the country you know.
 Beneath its Japanese identity lies a fusion of cultures that is reflective of its historic evolution through the centuries.
 Okinawa became a Prefecture of Japan only in the 19th century, before which it was part of ancient Ryukyu, an independent kingdom with ties to China.
 Okinawa has garnered Chinese and Southeast Asian influences from its various trading partners, and this coupled with its influences from mainland Japan has given it a rich and unique character.

-History aside, most travellers come to Okinawa to enjoy its delightful subtropical climes, clear blue skies and restful beaches.
+Most travellers come to Okinawa to enjoy its delightful subtropical climes, clear blue skies and restful beaches.
 The seas that surround the islands are spectacular, presenting intricate coral reefs and ample marine life that take snorkelling and scuba diving to an all-new level.
 Of course, if you’d like to enjoy these underwater observations and remain dry too, then visit the Okinawa Churaumi Aquarium to view “The Mysteries of Okinawa in Living Colour.”

 When to visit

 Okinawa offers a pleasant sub-tropical climate all year around, but the beach season is best enjoyed from the end of March to mid-October.

 On the cultural side, Okinawa remains distinctive, carrying the culture of the Ryukyu mingled with influences from other trading countries over centuries.
 It is rich in the performing arts, and traditional entertainment such as Ryukyu-buyo and Eisa still exist.
 Karate is, perhaps, Okinawa’s most famous cultural contribution, a result of Chinese influence on native culture.